 The studies done on athletes showed remarkable retention of existing cartilage, proven by scans.

 The results of any collagen supplement will however depend on the severity, duration and previous treatments of the condition.
 The initial results with FORTIGEL collagen are the main reason why Goodwill Pharma opted for it in their products, in combination with the abovementioned vitamin C, chondroitin sulfate, and glucosamine sulfate.

 Our products are the best food supplements in terms of our understanding of cartilage preservation and potential regeneration.

 You can learn more about FORTIGEL collagen in the blog post here.

 Food supplements are constantly changing.
 We are blessed to live in an era when we can invest in research and versatile, healthier, more efficient solutions.

 Better ingredients and delivery mechanisms mean you can better support a healthy and happy life.

 And – just in case you were wondering – we also value convenience.
 The bulk of our products come in the form of powders, granules and gummies.
 But we prefer to give more space to talk about research and advancements.

-For more information on health conditions, and tips on health and beauty, visit and read our blog.
+For more information on health conditions, tips on health and beauty, and what makes best food supplements, visit and read our blog.